-* Privacy disclosures required before consumers download apps
+* Privacy disclosures required before consumers download

 * Litigation possible for not publishing privacy notices

 * U.S. lawmakers say "serious concern" over Google privacy